Professional school cleaning tips for teaching children how to properly wash their hands, and advice on how to make it enjoyable for everyone.

 School Cleaning Tips for Teaching Kids to Wash Their Hands

-Proper handwashing is the single most important element to eliminate the spread of germs, particularly among young children.
+Proper handwashing is the single most crucial element to eliminate the spread of germs, particularly among young children.

 Children, eager to do anything but, often neglect proper hand hygiene.

-Where this behavior becomes extremely problematic is where it touches the lives of others.
+Where this behavior becomes exceptionally problematic is where it touches the lives of others.

 Of significant concern is where the early behavior becomes a habit in adult life.

-This is especially true for healthcare professionals and those who handle food, specifically in the care of children, where germs are easily passed.
+This is especially true for healthcare professionals and those who handle food, specifically in the care of children, where germs are quickly passed.

 How Important is Handwashing?